The JavaScript Chessboard

 • Place the bishops on different colors.

-• Place the queen and nights.
+• Place the queen and knights anywhere.

 • Place the king between the rooks.